hvasbath/beat/README.md

 Based on pyrocko, pytensor and pymc

+## News
+The new BEAT v2.0.0 is not backward compatible with project setups from BEAT v1.x.x!

 ## Tutorials
 Step by step points on how to use the tool for several scenarios can be found here:
 [Examples](https://pyrocko.org/beat/docs/current/examples/index.html#)